microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

     validate(): void;
 }

+// Warning: (ae-forgotten-export) The symbol "ResourceReference" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "dereference" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const dereference: (r: Resource | ResourceReference) => Resource | undefined;

 // Warning: (ae-missing-release-tag) "derive" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)